davizote/js-custom-select/README.md

-# AngularJS Custom Select Directive
+# AngularJS Custom Select Directive with "clean" button

 Custom auto-complete select box for AngularJS and Bootstrap.